Scalar Cosmological Perturbations from Quantum Entanglement within Lorentzian Quantum Gravity: Introduction

-Going beyond spatial homogeneity, first steps to study perturbations in the framework of GFT condensate cosmology have been undertaken in~\cite{Gielen:2022iuu,Gielen:2017eco,Gielen:2018xph,Gerhardt:2018byq}.
-Of direct relevance for this work is the derivation of perturbation equations in an effective relational framework in Ref.~\cite{Marchetti:2021gcv} which reproduces the dynamics of general relativity (GR) in the super-horizon limit of large perturbation wavelength.
-For non-negligible wave vectors $k$, qualitative deviations from classical results arise, most notably via a non-harmonic behavior of spatial derivative terms in the perturbation equations.\footnote{By non-harmonic, we mean that the spatial derivative term of the GFT perturbations does not enter with a pre-factor of $a^4$, with $a$ being the scale factor, which is however present in classical GR~\cite{Marchetti:2021gcv}.} Three different interpretations can be proposed for this mismatch~\cite{Marchetti:2021gcv}.
-First, these results may be viewed as predictions that indicate a departure from GR.
-Second, it is important to notice that the perturbations considered remain within a mean-field approximation.
-Thus, it is conceivable that out-of-condensate perturbations are required to obtain a complete formulation of emergent perturbations, see also~\cite{Garcia:2023abc}.
-Touching also on this second point, we adopt in this work a third perspective, and we argue that the aforementioned non-harmonic behavior of spatial derivative terms originates from an insufficient coupling between the physical reference frame, in the form of one clock and three rod scalar fields, and the causal structure of the underlying geometry.
-To elucidate this point further, we briefly digress to discuss the status of causality in GFTs.
+Scalar cosmological perturbations in the GFT condensate cosmology framework have been studied in~\cite{Gielen:2022iuu,Gielen:2017eco,Gielen:2018xph,Gerhardt:2018byq}, and most notably in~\cite{Marchetti:2021gcv} where the dynamics of general relativity (GR) in the super-horizon limit of large perturbation wavelength are reproduced.
+For non-negligible wave vectors $k$, qualitative deviations from classical results arise in the spatial derivative term of the perturbation equations.
+Building on the interpretations for this mismatch proposed in~\cite{Marchetti:2021gcv}, here, we suggest that it ultimately originates from: (i) an insufficient coupling between the physical reference frame and the causal structure of the underlying geometry; and (ii) a lack of quantum gravitational correlations generating the macroscopic inhomogeneities.